 The Adoption Process

 Deciding to adopt from foster care is an important decision, and we want you to be as informed as possible.
 Indiana Adoption Program prepares prospective adoptive parents through family preparation, training courses, and ongoing interaction with adoption consultants who can guide you through the process.
-In addition to a two-part orientation, there are four primary steps in the adoption process.
-Read on to learn about each one.
+In addition to orientation, there are four primary steps in the adoption process.

 Training